Educational Opportunities

 • You do not have to be a YEC member.

 Four-year universities aren’t for everyone and here at YEC, we want to highlight the vast opportunities for success right in your backyard.
 Students who are interested in learning a trade and who will be attending York Technical College are eligible to apply for our Technical Advantage $3,000 Scholarship.
-Just write an essay on the Ready SC initiative (external website), describing the importance of a ready workforce.
+Just write an essay on the Ready SC initiative (external website), describing the importance of a ready workforce (not yet in operation for 2026).

 One student attending York Technical College studying a trade will receive the $3,000 Technical Advantage Scholarship.